SIMARDEEP-2002/Sampling/README.md

 ## Result

-* Highest accuracy is obtained in Ranfom Forest using sampling 3 technique.
+* Highest accuracy is obtained in Random Forest using sampling 3 technique.